risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

 - enter the token

-cluster kubectl access
+|

-  to be able to use kubectl, it is required to know where the cluster is and have credentials to access it
+cluster, kubectl, user name, context to be able to use kubectl, it is required to know where the cluster is and have credentials to access it

-  to verify kubectl cluster location (ip address) and credentials, run ``kubectl config view`` or
+  to verify kubectl cluster location (ip address) and credentials that kubectl is using, run ``kubectl config view``

+  or

   acceess configuration file directly ``cat ~/.kube/config``

+  each cluster user and context have the same name

+  the name is applied to reffer to the contex, user or cluster

+|

+cluster remote access
+  to access any cluster node from external server the following has to be passed

+  - cluster location - ip address

+  - user

+  - context

+  to allow remote user (pogo) to access cluster, master node the steps below needs to be followed

-configure cluster`s new credentials
+  - on the master server configure the user new credentials

-``kubectl config set-credentials piotr --username=piotr --password=password``
+  ``kubectl config set-credentials pogo --username=pogo --password=password``

-create a role binding for anonymous users - not recommended
+  - create a new cluster role binding for anonymous users - not recommended in production

   ``kubectl create clusterrolebinding cluster-system-anonymous --clusterrole=cluster-admin --user=system:anonymous``

-scp certificate authority to workstation or server
+  - in a non production environment certificate authority can be send to remote workstation via scp

+  in production environments it would be recommended to generate public cerificate using ``cfssl`` instead of copying and sending the ca certificate itself

+  change directory to where the ca is

+  ``cd /etc/kubernetes/pki``

-``scp ca.crt cloud_user@[pub-ip-of-remote-server]:~/``
+  ``scp ca.crt $use-namer@$remote-server-ip:~/``

-confihure cluster address and authentication
+  - login to remote server and isntall all requirements to instal kubctl client

+    - get gpg key

+    - add it to packages and apt update

+    - ``sudo apt install kubectl``and veryfi it ``kubctl version``

+  - on remote server, the cluster location, credentials and context can be configured trough kubectl

+  all master node information needed to run this command can be found on master node from the output of ````kubectl config view````

-``kubectl config set-cluster kubernetes --server=https://172.31.41.61:6443 --certificate-authority=ca.crt --embed-certs=true``
+  ``kubectl config set-cluster kubernetes --server=https://172.x.x.x:6443 --certificate-authority=ca.crt --embed-certs=true``

-set credentials for piotr
+  on remote server set credentials for pogo user

-``kubectl config set-credentials chad --username=chad --password=password``
+  ``kubectl config set-credentials pogo --username=pogo --password=password``

-configure context for the cluster
+  on the remote, configure context for the cluster (contexts can be used to connect to differnt cluster from single workstation)

-``kubectl config set-context kubernetes --cluster=kubernetes --user=chad --namespace=default``
+  ``kubectl config set-context kubernetes --cluster=kubernetes --user=pogo --namespace=default``

-use it ``kubectl config use-context kubernetes``
+  swith to the created context ``kubectl config use-context kubernetes``

+  from this moment, remote user from a remote server can run same kubectl commands as if on master node

-check nodes ``kubectl get nodes``
+  verify it by running sample command on the re,ote server ``kubectl get nodes``

 |

 contents_